alacrity-ai/shipwright-survivors/README.md

         convoys that you ambush, treasure chests, etc, that might contain nice blocks.
     - [ ] Entropium now becomes a resource you would use for things in the meta game instead, passive unlocks, more upgrades, etc.
+  - [ ] Add autofire option?
+  - [ ] Add autobuild option?

 ### Small Things:
-  - [ ] Turret shots vanish too fast, they should only vanish right at the end
+  - [x] Turret shots vanish too fast, they should only vanish right at the end

 ## 📝 Commands